 biography

-Dr. Rita Wu blends her academic background with twenty years of experience in intellectual property law.
-With an education that includes a PhD in microbiology and immunology as well as clinical research experience as a post-doctoral fellow studying cancer immunotherapies at Weill Medical College of Cornell University, Rita brings a wide range of technical expertise to her patent law practice.
+With an education that includes a Ph.D. in Microbiology and Immunology as well as clinical research experience as a post-doctoral fellow studying cancer immunotherapies at Weill Medical College of Cornell University, Rita blends her academic background with over twenty years of experience in intellectual property law to bring a wide range of technical expertise to her patent law practice.

-Rita focuses on patent issues and is a trusted advisor to life science, agricultural, pharmaceutical, and medical device companies nationwide.
-Her practice encompasses strategic patent preparation, prosecution and related counseling.
+Rita’s practice encompasses strategic patent preparation, prosecution and related counseling.
+She focuses on patent issues and is a trusted advisor primarily to life science, and pharmaceutical companies nationwide.

 Rita works closely with her clients to develop and maintain a sophisticated and global patent portfolio that is commercially relevant and aligned with their business needs.
-She advises universities and emerging and established life science companies on all aspects of domestic and international patent procurement and enforcement across the biological, biotechnological, agricultural, pharmaceutical and chemical arts.
-Some of the technologies she works with include mammalian genetics, biological and cell-based therapeutics, small molecules, clinical ...
+She advises emerging and established life science companies on all aspects of domestic and international patent procurement and enforcement across the biological, biotechnological, and pharmaceutical arts.

 See More